OEM vs. Aftermarket Parts: What Your Insurance Company Won't Tell You

 States requiring consent before using aftermarket parts: Six states require written consent from the vehicle owner before a repair facility can install non-OEM parts.
 Without signed authorization, the shop must use OEM components.

 States requiring quality parity: Thirteen states mandate that aftermarket parts meet "like kind and quality" standards compared to OEM parts.
-While enforcement varies, these laws provide a basis for challenging substandard parts.
+Enforcement varies, but these laws give you a basis for challenging substandard parts.

 Recent legislative developments:

 • Texas SB 1429 (2026): For vehicles 36 months old or newer, insurance providers must authorize OEM glass unless the owner provides written consent for non-OEM alternatives.
-The disclosure must be in at least 12-point font and explicitly state the part is not from the original manufacturer.
+The disclosure must be in at least 12-point font and explicitly state the part isn't from the original manufacturer.

 • New York pending legislation: Bills under consideration would require OEM parts for vehicles within two years of their model year or through the duration of the manufacturer's warranty.